ICAO Level 4

-Sometimes, when you say 'think' or 'think' it sounds like 'sink' or 'sing' - those would be typical errors of most non-English native speakers!
+Sometimes, when you say 'think' or 'thing' it sounds like 'sink' or 'sing' - those would be typical errors of most non-English native speakers!

 Good enough to avoid misunderstandings.

-Probably you hated grammar exercises in school, bu nevertheless you remember some basic things, like the difference between saying 'I fly' and 'I flew', 'I have flown' or 'I will fly' and you also know that it's an airplane and not a airplane (and maybe you also know that there is no official plural form of aircraft(s)!)
+You probably hated grammar exercises in school, but nevertheless you remember some basic things, like the difference between saying 'I fly' and 'I flew', 'I have flown' or 'I will fly' and you also know that it's an airplane and not a airplane (and maybe you also know that there is no official plural form of aircraft(s)!)

 Aviation doesn't require verbal diarrhoea.

 It doesn't take you very long to find an answer for a question.
 Sometimes a bit longer, but that's OK.
 You don't really use discourse markers (like actually, basically, then, nevertheless) to make your sentences sound pretty when you speak, but on the other hand you also don't use a lot of distracting fillers like uuuuuuhm, eeeeer.